Classic Dutch Apple Pie – Cinnamon-coated apples in a buttery crust, topped with a crunchy, golden brown, sugary streusel. What’s not to love?

 Ugh, I love this pie.
 I love it so much.

 It’s simple, it’s delicious, there’s not too many ingredients, it’s perfect.
-You guys know me, I can hardly do anything normally, especially when it comes to desserts.
+If you haven’t figured it out by now, I have trouble doing anything normally, especially when it comes to desserts.
 I love a weird twist.
 But this is one of those recipes that is so delicious on its own that I can’t in good conscience mess with it too much.

-This pie is suuuper tall.
+This Dutch Apple Pie is suuuper tall.
 It doesn’t seem like all the apples will fit, but they will.
 Trust me.
 And it doesn’t seem like all the streusel will fit, but it will.
 Trust me.
 The whole thing shrinks down after it cools, so you want all the apples and streusel you can fit.
-And also, this pie is ahhhmazing on its own, but this time I drizzled my vanilla bean salted caramel on it and OH MY GOSH it brought it to another level.
-10/10, do recommend.

 - 1 cup all-purpose flour